geovedi/book-notes/2018/the-story-behind.notes.md

 - Somnambulists and Hypnotizability
   - One in six people considered easily hypnotizable somnambulists
   - Somnambulist origin from the Roman equivalent of Hypnos
-  - Personal experiences of the narrator with hypnotism shows
+  - Personal experiences of Emily with hypnotism shows
 - Misconceptions and Use of Objects
   - Common misconceptions about hypnosis and loss of control
   - Use of objects like pocket watches to aid focus in hypnosis